 Another sinister appearance of the witch that may be seen in one of the European classics written by the Grimm Brothers in the 19th century entitled Hansel and Gretel, a tale of two siblings lured by an evil witch resides in a gingerbread house in a forest, promises them with sweets and candies only to eat them.
-In Russian folktales, the witch is known as the Baba Yaga (the wild witch of the east) or perhaps known as the, Baba-Liaga, Liaga-Baba (Johns, 2010, p.53) or the Babushka which means the grandmother (Forrester, 2013, p.XXI). the habitat of the Baba Yaga is somewhere within the Russian forest, living together with her daughter Marinushka in an old hut on a chicken leg (John, 2010, p.53).
+In Russian folktales, the witch is known as the Baba Yaga (the wild witch of the east) or perhaps known as the, Baba-Liaga, Liaga-Baba (Johns, 2010, p.53) or the Babushka which means the grandmother (Forrester, 2013, p.XXI).
+The habitat of the Baba Yaga is somewhere within the Russian forest, living together with her daughter Marinushka in an old hut on a chicken leg (John, 2010, p.53).
 Additional traits in regards to the Baba Yaga as the role of the antagonist is also used by Russian folks to scare naughty children (Bane, 2016, p.30).
 Bane (2016, p.30) furthers her explanation by expounding that the figure of the Baba Yaga is used as a stimulus or threat to enforce discipline among naughty children, the children will be kidnapped by the Baba Yaga and put into her sack only to be eaten back at her hut.
 A similar notion to the short story entitled the Sandman by Hoffman.
 Freud (2003, p.136) commented that, the figure or perhaps the story itself threatens naughty children to sleep early if not the sandman will come and sprinkle burning coal onto their eyes.
 Despite the witch’s diabolical traits there a witch at some part pf the world does have humane traits such as in the Greek mythology, the witch Medea was recorded to brew healing potions to cure the Argonaut’s wound during battle (Stang, 2015, p.31).

 In summary, the image of the Nenek Kebayan is present throughout layers of culture and belief.
 Similarities denoting the Nenek Kebayan to its international counterparts are appear as a hideous old hag, living in a forest, having supernatural traits, well versed in conjuring, demons, spells or even curses, knowledgeable in brewing potions and targets children as its primary victim.
 Furthermore, it is also noticeable that the Nenek Kebayan or the witch is synonym to the imagery of the forest, jungle, trees and isolation.
 From a perspective, the element of the forest can be the representation of the Nenek Kebayan, since the Nenek Kebayan’s lair is in the forest and surrounded by trees.
 The line of ambivalence between the Nenek Kebayan and its international counterpart is to fine to discrete.
 The motif of the Nenek Kebayan can also be seen throughout in the chosen corpus as the prime antagonist that haunts the house’s inhabitants by controlling the parameters of the haunted house.